knpuniversity/symfony2-rest/knpu/episode1/put-programmer.md

 is for pretty mundane code, like creating a form and saving the `Programmer`.
 Creating endpoints is already really easy.

-Before I congratulate is any more, let's give this a try:
+Before I congratulate us any more, let's give this a try:

 ```bash
 phpunit -c app --filter testPUTProgrammer